Tkachov/ceu_pingus/doc/ceu/code_transformations.md

 Sometimes we need more than one parameter passed with event.
 For that I use special `struct`s, which contain all of these parameters.

-And may be that's fine in case of C++-to-Céu interaction, because I was unable to call Céu methods from C++.
-But when we have to use these inside Céu - that looks even more weird.
-There's only one place where I had to use that, but there probably could be more.
+That's just temporary code for C++-to-Céu interaction, though.
+Sometimes it's used because I was unable to call Céu methods from C++.
+I think that after porting this will be replaced with function calls and Céu events with multiple parameters.

-`IPinguHolder` keeps `Pingu`s inside and can spawn those on demand.
-Unfortunately, we can't `spawn` in a function.
-As we have to pass more than one parameter, we have to use a `struct` for these and emit an internal event of `IPinguHolder`, passing it along.

 ### Doing things in exact order